sonajestin-pixel/e-commerce-sales-customer-behavior-analysis/README.md

 ## Business Interpretation
 Middle-aged customers are frequent buyers, while senior customers are high-value buyers.

-Improving prodct quality and customer satisfaction in the Clothing could reduce returns.
+Improving product quality and customer satisfaction in the Clothing could reduce returns.

 Marketing efforts should focus on retaining middle-aged customers while targeting seniors with high-value offers.